 Is Maury right?
 And if not, then why not?

 “If we believe the Bible is the word of God, then this is one of the massive subjects in Scripture,” says Kevin Bywater, Director and Resident Scholar of the Oxford Study Centre.
-Bywater has been trying to wrap his mind around this topic for most of his life, and he gave a talk on it at Summit Ministries in Colorado this past summer.
+Bywater has been trying to wrap his mind around the topic of why don’t we follow Old Testament laws for most of his life, and he gave a talk on it at Summit Ministries in Colorado a few years ago.

 When we say, “the Law,” says Bywater, what we’re talking about are “the legal stipulations and Levitical system affiliated with Moses.”
 The Law therefore includes more than 600 ritual, civil and moral laws (and the punishments for breaking them) associated with Moses.

-While he naturally doesn’t have the answer to every single question someone might ask, Bywater believes he has arrived at clarity about some key issues.
+While he naturally doesn’t have the answer to every single question someone might ask, Bywater believes he has arrived at clarity about some key issues regarding why don’t we follow Old Testament laws.
 And these show that there is a coherence to God’s Word we often miss.